 24. Your Bathroom Sauna

 This particular sauna is for those who like to experiment with what they already have.
 You might be wading in your bathtub or standing under the hot shower and wondering what if you had a sauna in the bathroom instead.
 And this customized indoor bathroom sauna is the perfect answer to your musing.
-You can convert your bathroom into a wood-plated sauna if you’re going the traditional way or can use an amply insulated infrared sauna.
+You can convert your bathroom into a wood-plated sauna if you’re going the traditional way, or you can use an amply insulated infrared sauna.
 Either way, you will be saving a lot on cost and time by merely custom constructing a sauna inside your bathroom.

 via mymydiy.com